 The Group's long-term business model requires that the Group continues to purchase debt portfolios.
-The availability of portfolios to purchase at prices that generate an appropriate return depends on a number of factors, such as the continuation of current growth trends in the levels of overdue debt, volumes of portfolio sales by debt originators, in particular the financial institutions that originate most of the Group's portfolios, and competitive factors affecting potential purchasers and debt originators.
+The availability of portfolios to purchase at prices that generate an appropriate return on purchased portfolios depends on a number of factors, such as the continuation of current growth trends in the levels of overdue debt, volumes of portfolio sales by debt originators, in particular the financial institutions that originate most of the Group's portfolios, and competitive factors affecting potential purchasers and debt originators.

-The Group relies on key relationships with debt originators to conduct the Group's business.
-The Group cannot be certain that any of its current debt originator clients will continue to sell debt to the Group on desirable terms or in acceptable quantities.
+The Group relies on key relationships with debt originators to conduct the Group's business and a significant percentage of the Group's debt portfolio purchases may be concentrated with a few large sellers while a limited number of portfolio purchases represent a relatively large part of the Group's balance sheet.
+The Group cannot be certain that any of its current debt originator clients will continue to sell debt to the Group on desirable terms or in acceptable quantities or that the Group could make similar purchases from other sellers.
 A debt originator's decision to sell debt to the Group is based on various factors, including the price and terms offered, the quality of the Group's reputation and the Group's compliance history.
 Any changes to the key relationships that the Group relies on could have a material adverse effect on the Group's business, results of operations or financial condition and the performance by the Issuer of its obligations under the Notes.